Our Visitor Services volunteers carry out varied roles around the sanctuary.

 Our Donkey Spotters often get involved with our educational programme, perhaps talking to visiting school children or leading a tour around the sanctuary for coach groups holidaying on the Island too.

-If mobility is more difficult for you, why not volunteer at one of our Donkey Adoption areas.
-This role can be a little more sedentary if need be and is another which requires an amount of interactivity with our visitors and although it isn't a sales role as such it does require an ability to talk about the benefits to our donkeys of their adoptions and accurate completion of paperwork.
+Why not volunteer at one of our Donkey Adoption areas.
+This role requires an amount of interactivity with our visitors and requires an ability to talk about the benefits to our donkeys of their adoptions and accurate completion of paperwork.

 In and around or busy cafe and shop there are always roles available.
 Perhaps you've always wanted to learn how to make the perfect coffee or operate a till.
 Maybe you would enjoy the faster paced environment serving our visitors front of house ensuring their journey through our facilities is a highlight to their day.